Perhaps more than any other method, UX prototyping encapsulates the evidence-based approach of human-centered design.

-By excluding typical design details like color and typographic styling, low fidelity prototypes (synonymous with UX wireframes) are excellent mediums for gathering feedback from users and stakeholders on how experience design, i.e., how it feels to use the design.
+By excluding typical design details like color and typographic styling, low-fidelity prototypes (synonymous with UX wireframes) are excellent mediums for gathering feedback from users and stakeholders on how to experience design, i.e., how it feels to use the design.

-It’s also substantially easier to make changes to low fidelity designs than it is later in the process.
-These are the prototypes that will designers will use to rapidly iterate the design and optimize the experience to fit the behavior and expectation of the end-users.
+It’s also substantially easier to make changes to low-fidelity designs than it is later in the process.
+These are the prototypes that designers will use to rapidly iterate the design and optimize the experience to fit the behavior and expectations of the end-users.

 High Fidelity, Clickable Prototypes

-If the UX firm has done their job correctly with the previous prototypes, the changes are this point in the process should be narrow in nature.
-Designers are trying to optimize specific parts of the interact design rather than create entirely new screens.
+If the UX firm has done its job correctly with the previous prototypes, the changes are this point in the process should be narrow in nature.
+Designers are trying to optimize specific parts of the interactive design rather than create entirely new screens.

 UX prototyping is an integral part of human-centered design.
 Prototypes give designers a shared reference point with the people they’re designing for, so the experience design can evolve based on actual feedback, rather than someone’s assumptions.